 Recovery

 Vaginal birth after cesarean (VBAC) recovery is similar to recovery after any vaginal birth.
-After a vaginal delivery, the mother and baby can usually go home within 24 to 48 hours.
-By comparison, recovery from a cesarean section requires 2 to 4 days in the hospital and a period of limited activity as the incision heals.
+After a vaginal birth, you most likely can go home within 24 to 48 hours.
+Recovery from a C-section requires 2 to 4 days in the hospital.
+You'll also need a time of limited activity as the incision heals.

 The overall risk of infection is low for both vaginal and cesarean deliveries.
-But it is lower after a vaginal birth.
-Before you leave the hospital, you will receive a list of signs of infection to watch for in the first few weeks after delivery.
+But it's lower after a vaginal birth.
+Before you leave the hospital, you will get a list of signs of infection to watch for in the first few weeks after the birth.

 Related Links